fjs138/thymer/README.md

 * Provide a countdown timer interface that handles minutes and seconds.
 * Provide a stopwatch interface that handles minutes and seconds.
 * Ability to start, stop, and reset each interface.
+* Pop-up notifying the user that the countdown timer is complete.

 ## Anatomy of Project